BioComputingUP/af2_af3_idr_analysis/README.md

 ## Obtain AlphaFold3 structures
 AlphaFold3 stuctures were manually downloaded from https://alphafoldserver.com for sequences in Disrder-PDB dataset.
-The cif files were saved in `<output_dir>/AF3/structures`.
-We are sharing the AlphaFold3 structures that we downloaded for Disorder-PDB dataset in accordance with [AlphaFold Server Terms of Service](https://alphafoldserver.com/terms), subjected to to [AlphaFold Server Output Terms of Use](https://alphafoldserver.com/output-terms).
+The mmCIF files were saved in `<output_dir>/AF3/structures`.
+We are sharing the AlphaFold3 structures that we downloaded for Disorder-PDB dataset available at `protein.bio.unipd.it/shared/` in accordance with [AlphaFold Server Terms of Service](https://alphafoldserver.com/terms), subjected to to [AlphaFold Server Output Terms of Use](https://alphafoldserver.com/output-terms).

+    mkdir -p <output_dir>/AF3/
+    cd <output_dir>/AF3/

     wget https://protein.bio.unipd.it/shared/caid3_disorder_pdb_af3.zip -O temp.zip && unzip temp.zip && rm temp.zip